SlipknotTN/Dogs-Vs-Cats-Playground/README.md

 ## Dataset

-TODO: How to download and prepare the dataset, each method can needs different processing (e.g. keras needs the trainval split).
+TODO: How to download and prepare the dataset and where to put, each frameworks needs custom processing described in relative sections.

 ## Implementantions roadmap